Rafi-99/The-Monitor/docs/commands.md

 # Bot Commands

 ## About
-Scroll down and click on any of the links in the table to read about the commands in further detail!
+Here you will find some of the many commands my bot can execute.
+Click on the links in the table below to read about the commands in further detail!

 <table>
     <tbody>